Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 	- Given the vast number of customers, in each batch (daily/weekly), only a small fraction of the total customer profiles might change.
 	For example, only a small percentage of users might update their information or delete their accounts in any given batch interval.
 	- CDC (Change Data Capture) from the operational database can detect and send only these changed records to be processed and updated in the data lake house.

+**Question 7
+Determinate if in the following scneario do we need a CDF:
+"Use Case: Tracking User Activities on an Online News Portal"
+A popular online news portal wants to understand its readers' behaviors better.
+Every time a user interacts with an article - be it reading an article, clicking on an ad, leaving a comment, or sharing an article on social media - an event is generated.**

+No.  We should not apply CDF as the Table is a Append-Only Table.

+**Why append only?**
+	- **Immutable Events** Each user interaction is a unique event with its timestamp.
+Once an event is generated, it doesnt´change.
+Instead of updating existing records, new interacions
+	- **Scalability** Given the large number of reader and the multitude of interactions they can have on the platform, the system generates a massive volume of events daily.
+An append only system scales well to handle such high-velocity data.